braddoeswebdev/summer-workshops/source/electronics/04-switching.md

 ---
 # Building a Light Switch

 Right now, your light is on while your button is pressed down, and goes off while the button isn't pressed.
 Let's make this a little more useful - when you push the button, the light switches on or off (i.e. off - *push button* - on - *push button* - off).
-Change your circuit from the last lesson around a little bit:
+Change your circuit from the last lesson around a little bit (once again, **the LED is backwards**):

 ![Switch circuit](/img/10-switch.png)